9514Edward/knotweed/robot-source/Readme.md

   - joystick.service > this service listens to the bluetooth game controller and allows manual driving as well as toggling between TCP streaming or to MP4 files nstead of TCP.
   ## started and stopped via joystick service
   - (B) button --rpicam-file.service > this service is started when the joystick controller B button is pressed.
 It streams the video stream to mp4 files of 2.5 minutes (150000 milliseconds) duration on the RasPI
   - (A) button -- rpicam-vid.service > this service streams the camera to tcp://127.0.0.1:8080, waiting to be picked up.
 If nobody picks it up, it crashes and restarts until it is picked up.
 Pressing the A button reverts to tcp streaming.
-The viewer will need to refresh the page to pick up the stream again.
+If viewing via browser, the viewer will need to refresh the page to pick up the stream again.
   - (X) button -- rpicam-auto.service > works in conjunction with rpicam-vid.service and launches rpicam_infer.py to self drive the robot.
 Requires rpicam-vid.service.
   ## other
   - webserver.service